ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 ### Execute tests
 To run the tests, open a terminal in the project root and run `dotnet test`.
-This should run the entire test suite.
+This will run the entire test suite.

 ### Test suite description
 The test suite consists of unit tests pertaining to the code found in